D4rk-h/QParser/README.md

 cd qparser/
 python3 _format_script.py # Then just follow the instructions
 ```
-It will return a formatted curl request to copy and paste in terminal.
+It will return the desired type, parsed script.

 # Endpoints